ds-modules/curriculum-guide/workflow/launch-vscode.md

 Access the ngbitpuller link generator website using this [link](https://jupyterhub.github.io/nbgitpuller/link) and fill in the following details,
 - Enter https://eecs.datahub.berkeley.edu as the JupyterHub URL.
 - Enter the name of your Git repository which contains the ipynb files as "Git Repository URL".
+Your github repository name in the example shown as part of the snapshot would be "Data88-SP22".

 ```{figure} ../images/reponame.PNG
 :width: 500px